Glider Proofing Your Home

 - check along the baseboards under the cabinets to make sure there are no gaps a glider can fit through

 Other than the bathroom, your kitchen has the potential to be the most dangerous room in your home for your glider.
 Many of the hazards found in a bathroom can also be found in the kitchen.
 In addition, the stove, refrigerator and other appliances produce hazards of their own.
-For example, gliders have been found electrocuted inside electric stoves.
+For example, gliders have been found electrocuted inside electric stoves and under ovens.
 Check all areas in the kitchen and glider-proof them to the best of your ability.
 If at all possible, close the kitchen off entirely from the rest of the house and make sure that the door has no more than a 1/2" gap at the bottom edge.

 Most furniture has gaps underneath so your glider could easily run underneath.
 Try to block these gaps with something, such as vinyl coated hardware cloth; otherwise, you may find yourself enlisting someone's aid to move heavy, bulky furniture to try to get to your glider.